-14 Top-Rated Tourist Attractions in Nova Scotia
+16 Top-Rated Tourist Attractions in Nova Scotia

 Pretty and peaceful, Nova Scotia is Canada's second smallest province, a peninsula on the eastern edge of the Canadian mainland.
 But its lengthy coastline is dotted with fishing harbors, sandy beaches, and plump islands.
 The scenery varies greatly, from the foggy Atlantic Ocean in the southeast to the tidal salt marshes of the Bay of Fundy in the west and Gaelic highlands of Cape Breton to the north.
 In these maritime latitudes, Nova Scotia has a pleasantly breezy if rather damp climate.
 Summer is bright and sunny, but weather conditions can often cause fog, with snow in winter.

-1 Cabot Trail
+1. Cabot Trail

-A 300 kilometer scenic drive rings the northwest coast of the island and Cape Breton Highlands National Park.
+A 300-kilometer scenic drive rings the northwest coast of Cape Breton Island and Cape Breton Highlands National Park.
 It is a coastal route, where the highest mountains in Nova Scotia dramatically meet the Gulf of St. Lawrence.
-Cliffs, beaches, viewpoints, and a twisting road give countless photo opportunities.
-Many small communities and attractions line the route, which unofficially begins and ends in Baddeck, home to the father of the telephone, Alexander Graham Bell.
-Autumn is a favorite time to drive the Cabot Trail owing to the region's vibrant fall colors.
+Cliffs, beaches, viewpoints, and a twisting road give countless photo opportunities, and this is a very popular motorcycle tour route.

-2 Peggy's Cove
+2. Peggy's Cove